breatheco-de/exercise-collaborative-html-website/README.md

 2. We are going to be building [this design](https://raw.githubusercontent.com/breatheco-de/exercise-collaborative-html-website/master/website/designs/thumb.jpg), and [this is how you can split with the students](https://github.com/breatheco-de/exercise-collaborative-html-website/blob/master/website/designs/guide.jpg?raw=true)

-3. Each contributor will have to clone the new forked repository and develop a part of the website that is coordinated with the group; each project is divided in pieces inside the **templates/** directory (located in website/templates).
+3. Each contributor will have to clone the newly forked repository and develop a part of the website that is coordinated with the group; each project is divided into pieces inside the **templates/** directory (located in website/templates).
 Once everyone has their editor open, run the project in the terminal with this command:

 ```bash
 $ npx http-server --yes -c-1
 ```

-You will be given an option to open in browser, and have options to view the new site, what it should look like, and a reference to each part of the page.
+You will be given the option to open in browser and have options to view the new site, what it should look like, and a reference to each part of the page.
 If you receive an error, wait a moment and refresh.

 4. **To start, each member should put their name in the file they have been assigned, push back to the repository, and pull to see the others changes.
 Maintaining clear communication about the files being used will make the project run smooth :)**